Professor Kate Conigrave

 Clinical and Public Health Research; Addiction Medicine

-- A Board member of Foundation for Alcohol Research and Education (until February 2017).
+- A former Board member of Foundation for Alcohol Research and Education (until February 2017).

 - A member of a number of associations which advocate to reduce harms from alcohol, including: